datran11171/notesapp/README.md

-# Notes Taking Webapp on AWS
+# Notes Taking Webapp on AWS Utilising React and Amplify

 A webapp hosted on AWS that allows users to:
 - Sign up with email and password.